-There’s been a rash of “X Things About Me” nonsense going on within my ever-expanding circle of social networking friends, ((This is a term we use ever so loosely these days, “friends”.
-I have a lot of acquaintances on Facebook and Twitter and such—more than I ever imagined possible—but the number of true friends is pretty small.
-I will go on record as saying that I consider Rachel Ross, who tagged me with this list, a true friend, if for no other reason than she knows how much I love not telling the truth.)) and I admit that I recently enumerated 16 Things (and 7 Weird Things), but now they’re all wanting 25 more Things, and it’s coming to the point where I am rapidly running out of Things About Me.
+There’s been a rash of “X Things About Me” nonsense going on within my ever-expanding circle of social networking friends, 1This is a term we use ever so loosely these days, “friends”.
+I have a lot of acquaintances on Facebook and Twitter and such—more than I ever imagined possible—but the number of true … Continue reading and I admit that I recently enumerated 16 Things (and 7 Weird Things), but now they’re all wanting 25 more Things, and it’s coming to the point where I am rapidly running out of Things About Me.

 Well, True Things About Me, at the very least.
 But at last we have something different: 25 Utter Lies About Me.
 Finally, a list of twenty-five seemingly random tidbits about yours truly that have one thing in common: none of them—not even the ones that sound plausible—are true.

-Perhaps I ought to be posting this to Facebook, as that is where I was tagged, but I have a blog for a reason ((Ego.)) and I’m going to use it.
+Perhaps I ought to be posting this to Facebook, as that is where I was tagged, but I have a blog for a reason 2Ego. and I’m going to use it.

 Truth, begone!
 There is no place for you here!